The Blue Marble: Blue Marble Next Generation (2005)

-In 2002, NASA released an extensive set of satellite-captured imagery, including prepared images suitable for direct human viewing, as well as complete sets suitable for use in preparing further works.
-At the time, 1 km/pixel was the most detailed imagery available for free, and permitted for reuse without a need for extensive preparatory work to eliminate cloud cover and conceal missing data, or to parse specialized data formats.
-The data also included a similarly manually assembled cloud-cover and night-lights image sets, at lower resolutions.

 A subsequent release was made in 2005, named Blue Marble Next Generation.
 This series of digital image mosaics was produced with the aid of automated image-sifting upon images from NASA's Earth Observatory, which enabled the inclusion of a complete, cloud-free globe for each month from January to December 2004, at even higher resolution (500 m/pixel).
 The original release of a single-image set covering the entire globe could not reflect the extent of seasonal snow-and-vegetative cover across both hemispheres, but this newer release closely modeled the changes of the seasons.

 A number of interactive viewers for these data have also been released, among them a music visualization for the PlayStation 3 that is based on the texture data.